 Pain is the most common symptom of sarcoma, as is swelling and tenderness, especially in a tumor in or near a joint, causing difficulty in normal movement (limited mobility).

 Anyone with apparent sarcoma symptoms should consult with their doctor and do not assume they have cancer, as these symptoms are general and could be attributed to another medical condition.

-Sarcomas can spread to surrounding tissues and even distant organs in the body, resulting in a condition called metastatic sarcoma.
+Sarcomas can spread to surrounding tissues and even distant organs in the body, resulting in metastatic sarcoma.

 Overall, the 5-year survival rate for localized soft tissue and bone sarcoma is approximately 65%.

-After discussing the patient’s medical history and conducting a physical exam, the images will help establish a diagnosis, which will need to be confirmed by laboratory analysis of a tumor sample.
+After discussing the patient’s medical history and conducting a physical exam, the images will help establish a diagnosis, which must be confirmed by laboratory analysis of a tumor sample.

 The following physical characteristics should prompt a physician to investigate:

-- A mass larger than 2 inches in diameter or growing in size.
+- A mass more significant than 2 inches in diameter or growing in size.